Support Basis: Fast Attention Beyond Bounded Entries: INTRODUCTION

-\paragraph{Contribution 2---An efficient attention approximation algorithm with no assumption.} We again provide a positive answer to this question.
-Without any assumptions, the entries of $Q$ and $K$ may not cluster near the mean, so we cannot infer that the number of large entries is small.
-Therefore, we develop \emph{multiple-threshold support basis} to approximate the attention computation in sub-quadratic time.
-However, due to the \emph{lower bound} result of \cite{as23}, this unavoidably leads to a weaker accuracy guarantee $\epsilon > 1/\poly(n)$. \begin{theorem}[Informal version of Theorem~\ref{thm:attention_approximation_bucketing}] Let \( Q, K, V \in \mathbb{R}^{n \times d} \) be the query, key, and value matrices.
+\paragraph{Contribution 2---Efficient Attention Approximation With No Assumption} We provide a positive answer to this question.
+Without any assumptions, entries of $Q$ and $K$ may not cluster near the mean, so we cannot infer that the number of large entries is small.
+Thus, we develop \emph{multiple-threshold support basis} to approximate the attention computation in sub-quadratic time.
+However, due to the \textbf{lower bound} of \cite{as23}, this unavoidably leads to a weaker accuracy guarantee $\epsilon > 1/\poly(n)$ in $\ell_\infty$ norm. \begin{theorem}[Informal version of Theorem~\ref{thm:attention_approximation_bucketing}] Let \( Q, K, V \in \mathbb{R}^{n \times d} \) be the query, key, and value matrices.
 Let $\epsilon, \delta \in (0, 0.1)$ respectively be the accuracy parameter and failure probability.
-Let $B = \max \{\|Q\|_\infty, \|K\|_\infty\}$ and $b = \min_{i \in [n], j \in [d]} \{Q_{i, j}, K_{i, j}\}$.
+Let $B = \max \{\|Q\|_\infty, \|K\|_\infty\}$ and $b = \min_{i \in [n], j \in [d]} \{|Q_{i, j}|, |K_{i, j}|\}$.
 Then, with probability $1 - \delta$, the approximate attention computation (Definition~\ref{def:approximate_attention_computation}) can be solved in sub-quadratic time by outputting $P \in \R^{n \times d}$ that satisfies